kirbyj/vPhon/README.md

 - a phonemic representation that clarifies minimal contrasts,
 - a phonetic representation that reflects pronunciation details.

 This implementation currently uses the first approach, meaning that many non-contrastive details are not represented.
-However, pronunciations where the citation forms differ from dialect to dialect are given, e.g. *anh* > /ɛŋ/ (Northern), /an/ (Southern).
+However, pronunciations where the citation forms differ from dialect to dialect are given, e.g. *anh* > [ɛŋ] (Northern), [an] (Southern).

 ### Length

 Length is not explicitly represented excepting the phonemic length between the vowel pairs *â/ơ* and *ă/a*.
 The long variants are not marked with a diacritic; the short vowels *â* and *ă* are transcribed as [ɤ̆] and [ă], respectively.
-Orthographic *ô*, *ôô* are both transcribed as /o/; similarly, *o, oo* are both transcribed as /ɔ/.
+Orthographic *ô*, *ôô* are both transcribed as [o]; similarly, *o, oo* are both transcribed as [ɔ].

 ### Vowels